 Changes take place because your piano's overall pitch is dependent upon changes in the relative humidity.
 In some temperate regions of the country, the relative humidity increases in the summer resulting in a higher moisture content in the soundboard and a higher string tension (pitch).
 In the winter, when heating systems dry the air, the soundboard loses moisture and contracts, causing the pitch to drop.
 The drop in the winter tends to exceed the rise in the summer, so the net result is a drop in pitch each year that the piano isn't serviced.
-In some parts of the country where the cold season is exceptionally long, the annual drop can be considerable.
-In other parts, mild winters combined with dry summers cause the cycle to be reversed.
-You can, however, greatly increase the stability of your piano's pitch by maintaining a relatively consistent humidity level in the room.
+You can greatly increase the stability of your piano's pitch by maintaining a relatively consistent humidity level in the room.

 When the tension of each string on a piano is raised back up to pitch, the additional load on the piano's structure causes the pitch of previously adjusted strings to change.
 The only way to achieve a fine, accurate tuning on a piano is to have the tension of all the strings as close to their proper place so that altering the tension of one string would not affect the others.
 Therefore, a piano must already be fairly close to standard pitch in order to be finely tuned.

 If a piano has drifted two cycles per second or more, a separate pitch raise is advisable.
 Like your car, your piano is a major investment that deserves to be protected by regular servicing.